3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Stellar Population Synthesis Modeling

 \section{Stellar Population Synthesis Modeling}

 Using the UV-FIR photometry from the 3D-Herschel photometric catalogs, {\fontfamily{qcr}\selectfont Prospector} models the SED and infers the stellar parameters of each galaxy within a Bayesian framework.
-For each of the 17 free parameters, we adopt the median of the posterior distribution as the best estimate, with uncertainties given by the 16th and 84th percentiles.

 From the 17 physical parameters inferred from {\fontfamily{qcr}\selectfont Prospector}, we focus on a subset most likely to be affected by adding FIR constraints: star formation rate (SFR), surviving stellar mass ($M_{\star}$), diffuse and birth-cloud optical depths ($\tau_{\mathrm{diffuse}}$, $\tau_{\mathrm{birthcloud}}$), the slope of the attenuation law ($\tau_{\mathrm{index}}$), stellar age, and stellar metallicity.
 Notably, {\fontfamily{qcr}\selectfont Prospector} reports the surviving stellar mass, accounting for stellar mass loss from evolutionary processes (e.g., asymptotic giant branch (AGB) winds, supernovae), rather than the total mass formed.
 Throughout, 'stellar mass' refers to this surviving mass.

-We examine offsets in the inferred SPS parameters between fits that include Herschel photometry versus those using photometry only up to 24\micron\ in Figure \ref{fig:cornerplot}.
-Our goal is to identify the galaxy properties most affected by the addition of FIR constraints.
-Figure \ref{fig:cornerplot} presents the offset for several key stellar parameters as a combination of histograms and scatter plots.
-At the top of each column, a histogram shows the distribution of offsets for the corresponding parameter along the x-axis.
-Additionally, the histogram of offsets in the star formation rates appears at the right end of the bottom row.
+We examine the offsets in these inferred SPS parameters between fits that include Herschel photometry versus those using photometry only up to 24\micron\ in Figure \ref{fig:cornerplot}.

 Overall, the parameters do not exhibit systematic offsets under the new modeling constraints; most histograms are centered around $\Delta = 0$ (red line).
 The inferred ages are an exception, showing a tendency toward older ages, though a majority ($\sim73\%$) of the sample remains within the 1$\sigma$ uncertainty.